DennisByberg/clo24-denbyb94-exam/docs/adr/ADR-013-sqlalchemy.md

 - Learning curve for SQLAlchemy-specific patterns
 - Potential "headaches" during setup
 - Abstraction layer may hide some SQL details

-### Mitigation Strategy

-- Read documentation carefully
-- Test incrementally during implementation
-- Have raw SQL as fallback if needed
-- Ask supervisor for guidance when stuck

 ## References